seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Madam, I heard her speak; she is low-voiced.

 **CLEOPATRA**
-That’s not so good: he cannot like her long.
+That's not so good: he cannot like her long.

 **CHARMIAN**
 Like her!
-O Isis! ’tis impossible.
+O Isis! 'tis impossible.

 **CLEOPATRA**
 I think so, Charmian: dull of tongue, and dwarfish!
 What majesty is in her gait?
 Remember,
-If e’er thou look’dst on majesty.
+If e'er thou look'dst on majesty.

 **Messenger**
 She creeps: